flogy/emotion-tailwind-preflight/README.md

 # emotion-tailwind-preflight

-Preflight file as used in [TailwindCSS base styles](https://tailwindcss.com/docs/adding-base-styles) for [Emotion](https://github.com/emotion-js/emotion) CSS-in-JS library.
+**💎 Merge the shiny TailwindCSS base styles into your CSS-in-JS project!**

+You like the [base styles](https://tailwindcss.com/docs/adding-base-styles) from [TailwindCSS library](https://tailwindcss.com/)?
+But you also want to use the [Emotion](https://github.com/emotion-js/emotion) CSS-in-JS library?
+Then this library is for you.

+The *emotion-tailwind-preflight* library contains the latest base styles from TailwindCSS, which they call **Preflight**.

-The original CSS is pulled from [TailwindCSS library](https://tailwindcss.com/), and parsed into emotion ready format.
+The Preflight CSS is pulled from [TailwindCSS library](https://tailwindcss.com/) and parsed into emotion ready format.

 ## Usage